 Medical degree - University of Massachusetts Medical School in Worcester, Massachusetts, where he graduated with top honors and election to the Alpha Omega Alpha (AΩA) honor society

-Bachelor of Science degree in computer science - University of Massachusetts in Boston, Massachusetts
+Bachelor of Science degree in computer science - University of Massachusetts in Amherst, Massachusetts

 Board certified in Internal Medicine, Cardiovascular Disease, Nuclear Cardiology and Interventional Cardiology